CMAP-REPOS/LUI-wiki/1100_Residential.md

 **Q&A:**

--   ''Q: How do I code parcels in a residential development that are owned by a HOA and that are much more concrete than green, although they could have some green areas?
+-   *Q: How do I code parcels in a residential development that are owned by a HOA and that are much more concrete than green, although they could have some green areas?
 The parcels are not solely a road through the development which I know would be coded Roadway.
 It could be mostly parking for an apartment complex.
 It could be a small area for the mailboxes in a neighborhood.
-It could be a small parcel for visitor parking in a townhome development.
+It could be a small parcel for visitor parking in a townhome development.*
     -   **A:** Go ahead and also code these areas 1151 Common Open Space.
 Make sure there is a "0" in the residential units field.

--   ''Q: How do I code a recreation building with tennis courts and/or outdoor pool that is in a separate parcel and owned by a homeowners association?
+-   *Q: How do I code a recreation building with tennis courts and/or outdoor pool that is in a separate parcel and owned by a homeowners association?*
     -   **A:** Since it is owned by a HOA, also code it 1151 Common Open Space.
 If it were owned by a municipality, then check on the internet to see if it is a designated park or recreaton center